-Midwives view pregnancy and birth as normal family life events and understand that labour and birth work best when the birthing person feels private, safe and undisturbed (Buckley, 2016).
+Pregnancy, labour and birth are normal family life events that work best when the birthing person feels private, safe and undisturbed (Buckley, 2016).
 The Midwifery model of care historically has promoted birthing people’s autonomy and the right to make informed choices about where, when and with whom they give birth.
 As midwifery has become further integrated into the healthcare system with midwives holding hospital privileges and able to offer hospital based birth, the midwifery and medical models of birth have become blended.

 My “flavour” of Midwifery

-I have a strong belief that pregnant people are connected to knowledge about the wellness of their pregnancy and baby in ways that I am not, despite the fact that I have attended births for over a decade.
-I trust pregnant and birthing people to make their own choices, even when those choices may challenge my comfort as a midwife.
+I have a strong belief that pregnant people are connected to knowledge about the wellness of their pregnancy and baby in ways that I am not.
+I know that pregnant people care the most about the health of their baby, and I trust pregnant and birthing people to make their own choices, even when those choices may challenge my comfort as a midwife.

 I openly discuss policies, birth politics and research (what we think we know, what we don’t know), because these are important aspects that create the complex environment that pregnant people often find themselves navigating throughout the childbearing year.
 These aspects also sometimes complicate the support that I can offer as a licensed Midwife.
 Being in my integrity as a Registered Midwife means giving truthful answers to families’ questions, even when the answer may be complicated.